 Everyone wants to save money.
 Or at least make more money.
 I know, I've totally been there.
+Wouldn't you love to save $500 right now?
+I'm all about making money and saving money.
 That's part of the reason I love to side hustle and have shared my journey on this blog!

 Imagine being able to save more of your income by making small daily changes in your lifestyle.
 By having extra money, could you take more vacations?
 What dreams could you pursue?
 Get out of debt?
 It’s a lot to think about.

 If you want to jumpstart your savings goals, I'm sharing seven ways to save $500 right now.
 None of these tips are crazy!
 All of these are things I have actually done myself, and I was able to notice the savings right away.